How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 “A US Forest Service analysis found that recreation on national forests contributed about 13.6 billion USD to U.S. GDP and 205,000 jobs, compared with 2.7 billion USD and 42,000 jobs from forest products”

-The country’s forests are spectacular.
+Kenya possesses every natural advantage required to create a similar model, yet has barely begun to explore the opportunity.
 The slopes of Mount Kenya, the bamboo forests of the Aberdares, the rainforests of Kakamega, the Mukogodo forest of Laikipia, Sokoke on the coast and the escarpments of the Mau all possess immense recreational potential.
 Yet many remain under-visited, difficult to access or institutionally treated as places where recreation should occur only cautiously and under supervision.
 There is often a lingering fear within official systems that allowing people greater freedom in forests will inevitably lead to accidents, wildlife encounters or legal complications.

 One of the greatest strengths of the American public lands model is that it creates millions of people who feel emotionally connected to those landscapes.
 A mountain biker riding trails every weekend becomes invested in forest health.
 A birdwatcher notices illegal logging.
 A hiker becomes politically vocal when a forest is threatened.
 Recreation turns the public into active custodians rather than passive observers.